ynadji/netaddr/README.md

 # netaddr

-NETADDR is a Common Lisp library for manipulating IP addresses, subnets, ranges, and sets.
+NETADDR is a zero dependency Common Lisp library for manipulating IP addresses, subnets, ranges, and sets.
 It is inspired by its namesake library in Python, [netaddr](https://github.com/netaddr/netaddr).
 NETADDR supports/provides:

 * IPv4 and IPv6 addresses, subnets, and ranges.